Jane Asher: Personal life

-On 20 July 1968, Asher announced publicly to the BBC that her engagement to McCartney had been called off, an announcement that shocked many people, including McCartney himself, who was soon to start dating Linda Eastman, whom he would marry in 1969.
-At the time of Asher's announcement, McCartney was at his father's home with Schwartz by his side.
-Though Schwartz confirmed that Asher did see them in bed together, she claims that she was not the sole reason for the breakup, and that the couple were on the verge of separating prior to Asher's walking in.
-Authors Hunter Davies and Barry Miles state that the relationship always had several problems, one of them being that McCartney wanted Asher to give up her acting career after they married, which Asher refused to do.
-Another problem in the relationship was McCartney's drug use and close relationship with John Lennon.
-After returning to London from a five-month acting tour of the United States in May 1967, Asher found McCartney to be completely different, confiding in Davies that McCartney had "changed so much.
+On 20 July 1968, Asher announced to the BBC that her engagement had been called off.
+McCartney soon after started dating Linda Eastman, whom he married in 1969.
+A problem in the relationship had been McCartney's drug use and close relationship with John Lennon.
+Asher confided to Beatles' biographer Hunter Davies that McCartney had "changed so much.
 He was on LSD, which I hadn't shared.
 I was jealous of all the spiritual experiences he'd had with John.
 There were fifteen people dropping in all day long.
 The house had changed and was full of stuff I didn't know about."

-Asher attended the 1970 London premiere of the Beatles' last movie, Let It Be, along with John Lennon's former wife Cynthia, though the former Beatles did not attend.
+Asher attended the 1970 London premiere of the Beatles' movie Let It Be, along with Lennon's ex-wife Cynthia.

-In 1971, Asher met the illustrator Gerald Scarfe.
+In 1971, Asher met illustrator Gerald Scarfe.
 They married in 1981 and have three children.
-Asher dislikes discussing her relationship with McCartney.
-She stated in 2004: "I've been happily married for 30-something years.
+Asher dislikes discussing her relationship with McCartney; she said in 2004: "I've been happily married for 30-something years.
 It's insulting."

+As part of a 2009 campaign by the Parkinson's Disease Society, Asher was one of a group of people, including Jeremy Paxman and John Stapleton, who pledged to donate their brains to Parkinson's research following their death.